lelesys/Lelesys.Plugin.MultiContent/README.md

-TYPO3 Neos Lelesys MultiContent Plugin
+Lelesys MultiContent Plugin
 ======================

-This plugin displays content in a TYPO3 Neos websites in many different and pleasant structures.
+This plugin displays content in your websites in many different and pleasant structures.

+Warning: This plugin is experimental.

 Quick start
 -----------

-* include the plugin's TypoScript definitions to your own one's (located in, for example,Packages/Sites/Your.Site/Resources/Private/TypoScripts/Library/ContentElements.ts2, with:
+* include the plugin's TypoScript definitions to your own one's (located in, for example,Packages/Sites/Your.Site/Resources/Private/TypoScripts/Library/ContentElements.ts2) with:

 ```
 include: resource://Lelesys.Plugin.MultiContent/Private/TypoScripts/Library/NodeTypes.ts2